probcomp/BayesDB/README_JENKINS.md

         cd hcluster-0.2.0
         python setup.py install
         # MANUAL: choose option 2

+  Make sure to use matplotlib\'s headless backend.  **su jenkins** should still be in effect

+        mkdir -p ~/.matplotlib
+        echo backend: Agg > ~/.matplotlib/matplotlibrc

 * Build again.
 It should work!
   * It works this time but not last time because the last build modifies .bashrc but doesn't read the changes into the environment